 Since 1984 ACE Radio Broadcasters has been at the forefront of regional Victorian radio.
 Owned by Rowly and Judy Paterson, who are themselves regionally based.

-The company has grown over the years to include 17 radio stations, The Weekly Advertiser newspaper, ACE Digital and ACE Direct Sales, employing over 200 people across Victoria and southern New South Wales.
+The company has grown over the years to include 21 radio stations, The Weekly Advertiser newspaper, ACE Digital and ACE Direct Sales, employing over 200 people across Victoria, New South Wales and Queensland.

 Associated Communication Enterprises (ACE) already involved in publishing, purchases 3HA from 3UZ (now Sport 927).
 Stephen Everett, already working in ACE joins the Board to run 3HA.
 Geoff Tuckett was the General Manager of 3HA.
 Mark Day, part owner of ACE, invites Geoff Handbury to join the Board as a non shareholding director.